As a remote service we understand that we may not be suitable for everyone.

-However, if you feel feel that you can no longer cope or feel out of control of your situation, there really is help available.
-It is really important you get immediate expert assessment to identify the best cause of action and stop you getting worse.
+However, if you feel that you can no longer cope or feel out of control of your situation, there is help available.
+It is really important that you get immediate expert assessment to identify the best course of action to prevent deterioration.

 Where can I get help?